tikv/website/content/blog/monthly-september-19.md

 ## News

-This month our team made one TiKV minor release!
-This minor releases include bug fixes and minor, backwards compatible features.
+This month our team made one TiKV minor release (v3.0.4)!
+This release includes bug fixes and minor, backwards compatible features.

 You can review the changelogs here: